These healthy gluten free banana chocolate chip muffins are loaded with good-for-you ingredients and have a lovely, soft crumb!

 - Buckwheat Flour: I don’t mind buckwheat flour (which is ground from toasted buckwheat groats), but my kids won’t go for it: it has a very distinct flavor.
 I use raw buckwheat groats that I find in the bulk food section of my Whole Foods.
 These are much more mild in flavor and I can pass it off unnoticed on my kids.
 It is easy to whir the groats in your blender or a coffee grinder to make a flour.

-- Hazelnut Flour: This was delicious in my friend’s batch, but to make it nut free, I looked to another higher protein flour: coconut.
+- Hazelnut Flour: This was delicious in my friend’s batch, but to make it nut free, I looked to another dense flour: coconut.
 I had to use less, as coconut flour absorbs a lot more liquid than hazelnut flour!

 So there you have it: a little window into my brain as I make recipes work for my family and a bit of the baking science behind it!
 We all know I LOVE to bake!
 I blame my mom for that one…we did an awful lot of baking together growing up, it is one of my fondest memories.
 I hope my kids learn to love it as much as me!

-We love these muffins, and hope you do too.
+We love these healthy gluten free banana chocolate chip muffins, and hope you do too.

 Here are couple more muffin/bread recipes with bananas that you may like to try: